-Cordless hedge trimmers are powered by battery (usually lithium-ion batteries), and are designed to assist you with pruning and trimming.
+The best cordless hedge trimmers are powered by battery (usually lithium-ion batteries), and are designed to assist you with pruning and trimming.

 The batteries of today are unlike the batteries of old.
 Lithium-ion (li-on) batteries are regularly used to power all sorts of transportable and handy devices.
 They are fully rechargeable and favoured for their high-power density, staying power and ability to be quickly charged.

 To get your cordless hedge trimmer working you will need a charger and a suitable battery.
 Many products come with chargers and batteries included, but some manufacturers prefer to keep the retail price low by just selling the base unit.

 The cost of the product will be lower, but you will still need to purchase a battery and charger (unless you have those already).

 Get started by charging your battery, and while you’re doing that why not read the accompanying instruction manual?
 Before you head off into the great outdoors make sure you’re familiar with how to work your new hedge trimmer (and ensure you understand any safety measures too).
 Once you’re charged up you will be ready to go!